pandas-dev/pandas/doc/source/development/extending.rst

 .. note::

     There is a third category of operation which live on the `pandas` namespace, for example `:meth:pd.concat`.
-There is an equivalent numpy function `:meth:np.concatenate`, but this is not used. n general, these function should just work with your EA, you do not need to impelment more than the general EA interface.
+There is an equivalent numpy function `:meth:np.concatenate`, but it is not called by the pandas method.
+In general, these function should just work with your EA, you do not need to impelment more than the general EA interface.

 As of 0.25.0, the list of series operations which pandas' provides its own implementations are: :meth:`Series.any`, :meth:`Series.all`,